 Introduction

 Patterns of recruitment and its variability are known to differ substantially among marine fish species, as well as depending on a variety of both intrinsic and extrinsic factors (e.g., Winemiller and Rose 1992, Spencer and Collie 1997, Houde 2016, Petrik et al 2021).
 Intrinsic factors such as the biomass and physiological condition of the spawning stock play a dominant role in determining recruitment success for many species, primarily those that are long-lived, iteroparous and attain large body sizes.
-Age and size structure, and the diversity of age structure, also play important roles in recruitment success given the demonstrated survival advantage that offspring from older, repeat spawners have over first time, smaller parents (refs).
+Age and size structure, and the diversity of age structure, also play important roles in recruitment success given the demonstrated survival advantage that offspring from older, repeat spawners have over first time, smaller parents (Marshall 2016).
 Extrinsic factors involving environmental variability can influence recruitment success, more commonly among small bodied, semelparous, short lived species but can become more influential among larger-bodied species when exploitation effects cause a truncation of age structure and/or a reduction in stock biomass or body size.
 Recruitment and its relationship with the environment can therefore change over time, not only due to environmental changes but also due to phenotypic changes within the stock itself (Myers 1998; Brosset et al. 2020).

 Some of the most perplexing patterns exist when seemingly closely related, sympatric species with similar life histories exhibit differential recruitment success and recruitment variability.
 Atlantic cod (Gadus morhua) and haddock (Melanogrammus aeglefinus) are gadoids found in shelf and coastal ecosystems in the western and eastern North Atlantic.
 The species have similar habitat requirements and overlap geographically, although cod extends further north and into colder waters on both sides of the Atlantic.
 Cod and haddock sustain large fisheries, often targeting both species in areas where they co-occur.
 Most stocks of these species have been overexploited historically.
 During the early 1990s, the cod and haddock fishery in the Northwest Atlantic collapsed, with landings less than 10% of historic maxima.